AndreMIsidoro/escalations/ldap_attacks_enumeration.md

 The attack itself can be performed with the Rubeus toolkit and other tools to obtain the ticket for the target account.
 If an attacker has GenericWrite or GenericAll permissions over an account, they can enable this attribute and obtain the AS-REP ticket for offline cracking to recover the account's password before disabling the attribute again.
 Like Kerberoasting, the success of this attack depends on the account having a relatively weak password.

+Check if users in the domain that have the pre authentication not required:

+    Get-DomainUser -PreauthNotRequired | select samaccountname,userprincipalname,useraccountcontrol | fl

 This attack does not require any domain user context and can be done by just knowing the SAM name for the user without Kerberos pre-auth.